reasonableSolutions/reasonableSolutions/README.md

 - 👋 Hi, I’m Ka Ming!
 - 👀 I’m interested in coding for social good.
-Failing that, I'd like to code, so that I can do more social good.
+Failing that, I'd like to have a job coding so that I can do more social good.
-- 🌱 I’m currently learning the React framework.
+- 🌱 I’m currently learning full-stack engineering through the University of Helsinki's Fullstack Open course.
-- 💞️ I’m looking to collaborate on an intra-protest communications app.
 - 📫 How to reach me: wg.kaming@gmail.com

 <!---